jotaelesalinas/ml-ssa-birthnames/README.md

 [Install Python on Windows](https://medium.com/@GalarnykMichael/install-python-on-windows-anaconda-c63c7c3d1444), choosing the latest version 3.6.

 To build the scraper I used `scrapy`.
-To store the data locally i used `sqlite3` (included by default with Python) as lightweight database, `yoyo-migrations` to create the table schemas and `sqlalchemy` as ORM.
+To store the data locally I used `sqlite3` (included by default with Python) as lightweight database, `yoyo-migrations` to create the table schemas and `sqlalchemy` as ORM.